CahanLab/epoch/README.md

 ```

 ### Get effector targets
-Effector targets of major signaling pathways are pre-computed and available within Epoch (mouse).
+Effector targets of major signaling pathways are pre-computed and available within Epoch (mouse: see 'data/effectortargets_mouse.rda').
 These lists were computed by: (1) aquiring binding score (MACS2) data for 18 signaling effector TFs from the ChIP-Atlas (Oki et al., 2018), (2) target genes were ranked by maximum binding score, (3) the top 2000 targets were retained (or all retained, if less than 2000 targets).

   Alternatively, here's how we can derive new effector target lists: